thesfn/SAM/README.md

 # How to install SAMReader
 (Approach maybe vary based on devices)
 Option 1 :
- -> Google play store (Recommended).
+ * Google play store (Recommended).
 Option 2 :
- -> Download samreader_version_1.apk.
+ * Download samreader_version_1.apk.
- -> On your android decive navigate to :
+ * On your android decive navigate to :
- -> Setting -> Security -> enable install from unknown source -> or
+ -> Setting -> Security -> enable install from unknown source
+ * or
  -> Setting -> app & notification -> advance / three dot -> enable install from unknown source
- -> or
+ * or
- -> please consult your device manual.
+ * please consult your device manual.
- -> Find the downloade apk, open it and follow the instruction.
+ * Find the downloaded apk, open it and follow the instruction.

 # Privacy Policy:
 All software related to .sam which are SAMReader(Android) and SAMMaker(Windows) does not collect any data.